 New Rankings Show Healthiest and Least Healthy Counties in South Carolina

-Beaufort County ranks healthiest in South Carolina and Marion County is the least healthy county in the state, according to the eighth annual County Health Rankings, released today by the Robert Wood Johnson Foundation (RWJF) and the University of Wisconsin Population Health Institute (UWPHI).
+Beaufort County ranks healthiest in South Carolina and Marlboro County is the least healthy county in the state, according to the ninth annual County Health Rankings, released today by the Robert Wood Johnson Foundation (RWJF) and the University of Wisconsin Population Health Institute (UWPHI).
 The Rankings are available at www.countyhealthrankings.org.

-According to the 2017 Rankings, the five healthiest counties in South Carolina , starting with most healthy, are Beaufort County, Dorchester County, York County, Greenville County and Charleston County.
-The five counties in the poorest health, starting with least healthy, are Marion County, Dillon County, Marlboro County, Lee County and Allendale County.
+According to the 2018 Rankings, the five healthiest counties in South Carolina, starting with most healthy, are Beaufort County, followed by York County, Charleston County, Greenville County, and Lexington County.
+The five counties in the poorest health, starting with least healthy, are Marlboro County, Marion County, Dillon County, Allendale County, and Williamsburg County.

 “The time is now to address long-standing challenges like child poverty,” said Julie Willems Van Dijk, PhD, RN, director of County Health Rankings & Roadmaps.
 “This year’s Rankings are a call to action to see how these persistent health gaps play out locally, take an honest look at their root causes, and work together to give everyone a fair shot at a healthier life.”

 The South Carolina County Health Rankings & Roadmaps team collaborate on several efforts highlighting the Rankings.
 The Rankings are informing the Alliance for a Healthier South Carolina’s Population Health Summit, which will bring together community-based multi-sector health improvement coalitions for a collaborative learning experience through video conferencing in June 2018, and the South Carolina Institute of Medicine and Public Health’s Workforce for Health Taskforce to produce recommendations for a workforce focused on prevention, community settings and the social-environmental determinants of health.